When is the next G20 Summit?

 The next G20 Summit will take place in Johannesburg, South Africa, on November 22–23, 2025.

-The G20 Summit plays a crucial role in global finance, shaping global policies and fostering cooperation on major economic and geopolitical issues.
+The G20 Summit plays a crucial role in global finance, shaping global policies and fostering cooperation and financial inclusion on major economic and geopolitical issues.

 G20 Summit attendees include heads of state or government from member countries, along with representatives from the International Monetary Fund (IMF), the World Bank, the United Nations (UN), and other key international organisations.